 Indirect Cylinders feature heat exchanger coils which accept heated primary water from an external, usually “on demand” source of heat (like a gas boiler).
 The primary water provided by the heat source is usually pumped around the Cylinder’s heat exchanger coil.

-The coil provides necessary hydraulic separation, as the primary water within the coil would otherwise contaminate the potable secondary water stored within the Cylinder’s body.
+The coil provides necessary hydraulic separation, as the primary water within the coil would otherwise contaminate the potable secondary water stored within the Indirect Hot Water Cylinder’s body.